ReinforcedKnowledge/blip2.cpp/README.md

 - [ ] Get output tokens

 4. Global logic
-- [ ] Implement and load the fully conneted layer between Q-Former and the language model
+- [ ] Implement and load the fully connected layer between the Q-Former and the language model
 - [ ] Connect the three parts